 People are traditionally very good at relationships.
 Relationships with friends, loved ones and family are very well documented.
-Relationships with inanimate objects however, or even virtual objects as many regards software and production operations to be, perhaps less so.
+Relationships with inanimate objects however, or even virtual objects as many regard software and production operations to be, perhaps less so.

 People often tell me that they think I am in love with my car.
 When it was new, quite some time ago now, I would wash it frequently, make sure it was garaged when it was wet and cold outside, and generally keep it looking its best, applying lots of polish and resin to resist the elements.
 As time went on, this regime relaxed, but I continued to enjoy driving the car.
-I frequently compare in my mind my car with others on the road.
-As time has gone by, most other cars seem to be newer than mine, but I know that mine has the performance edge on most, and certainly in my opinion the looks, and pretty much everything about the car is “as good as new”.
+I frequently compare in my mind, my car with others on the road.
+As time has gone by, most other cars seem to be newer than mine, but I know that mine has the performance edge on most, and certainly in my opinion, the looks, and pretty much everything about the car is, “as good as new”.
 I continue to justify my purchase decision in terms of what the car delivers for me, in terms of the price I paid.

-There will soon come time however when the car needs to be changed.
+There will soon come a time however when the car needs to be changed.
 Cars have a certain practical life expectancy, it cannot go on for ever.
 To be honest though, I cannot find a car that I like better than the one I have, no matter how liberal I imagine I could be with the budget.
 The arguments are there, the question of continued reliability, the fact that newer cars are safer and a lot more frugal with fuel.
 Am I “in love” with my current car, or am I just resistant to change?

 The same relationship and questions can be asked about software.
 There is a similar momentum in ownership, defence of decisions made and justification for purchase.
 It may make it seem as though the “owner” of the system is in love with the software.
 Software developed internally especially can have a hugely greater “momentum”.
 Home grown manufacturing software often develops, like a child, growing up, as capability increases, with successive achievements.
 On the other side, critics will point out that there is a stagnation comparing the current system to the latest available in the market.
 Defenders will respond to explain that it is not just an issue of the software, but of the whole process that the software is working within.
 There is a huge cost to change.